qutech/qopt/patch_notes.md

 Read the docs:
 - Include new notebook on the operator class.
 The numerics notebook now focuses on the matrix exponentials.
+- Rework the notebooks describing qopt features.

+Transfer Function:
+- Fixes an assertion controlling the common shape in the ParallelTF